notshahmir/Volatility-Based-Trading-Strategy-for-the-UK-Power-Market/README.md

 Potential next steps to enhance this project include:
 1.  **Refining the Trading Signal**: Instead of an idealised "perfect day" trade, develop an hourly price prediction model that generates more realistic entry and exit signals *within* the volatile days.
 2.  **Expanding the Feature Set**: Incorporate additional fundamental drivers like natural gas prices, carbon prices (EUAs), and temperature forecasts to improve the accuracy of the regime classifier.
-3.  **Implementing Risk Management**: Add rules for dynamic position sizing based on the model's prediction confidence or implement stop-loss mechanisms to create a more production-ready system.
+3.  **Implementing Risk Management**: Add rules for dynamic position sizing based on the model's prediction confidence or implement stop loss mechanisms to create a more production ready system.